Scent of Water

 *Sample scriptures: “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand.”
 (Eph.
 2:10) and “Looking unto Jesus, the Author and Finisher of our faith, who, for the joy set before Him, endured the cross, despising the shame, and is sat down at the right hand of the throne of God.”
 (Heb.
 12:2)

 Focus on Phonics (K-3rd) employs the Logic of English Foundations curriculum.
 3rd – 4th graders optional independent reading/writing.

 Scent of Water will not teach a full math program.
 Parents will need to provide this for their children.
 However, the Integral Studies will have bountiful math content at every level.
-The math series Mindset Mathematics: Visualizing and Investigating Big Ideas published by Jossey-Basse for grades K-8, the “Spielgaben” manipulatives for primary grades (see https://spielgaben.com/), The Life of Fred math series for all levels and many other resources will inform our approach to math instruction during the “Integral Studies” portion of the program, as well as throughout the Terebinth studies in the afternoons.
+The math series Mindset Mathematics: Visualizing and Investigating Big Ideas published by Jossey-Basse for grades K-8, the “Spielgaben” manipulatives for primary grades (see https://spielgaben.com/), The Life of Fred math series for all levels and many other resources will inform our approach to math instruction during the “Integral Studies” portion of the program.

 The Scent of Water Learning Community will not generate traditional “report cards,” but will rather provide narrative reports to parents several times a year.
 Additionally, we will be happy to supply a letter affirming “demonstration of progress” if appropriate, as required by home schooling laws.
 Parents are responsible to register appropriately as home schooling families and are ultimately responsible for the education of their child(ren).